withastro/starlight/docs/src/content/docs/reference/configuration.md

 }
 ```

-### `showUpdateDate`
+### `lastUpdated`

 **type:** `boolean`
 **default:** `false`

 Define if the last update date should be visible in the page footer.

 By default, this feature relies on the Git history and may not be accurate on some deployment platforms performing [shallow clones](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt).
-A page’s frontmatter can override the generated date using the [`lastUpdated`](/reference/frontmatter/#lastupdated) field.
+A page’s frontmatter can override this setting or the generated date using the [`lastUpdated`](/reference/frontmatter/#lastupdated) field.